EspressoSystems/espresso-sequencer/README.md

 ### Architecture

 This diagram below depicts a simplified view of the current architecture of the Espresso Sequencer.
+The diagram includes views of an Espresso Sequencer node, the Espresso Sequencer Network (nodes, CDN, builders, prover, state relay service), two rollups (one ZK rollup "Z", one optimistic rollup "O") that use the Espresso Sequencer for sequencing and some important L1 contracts.

 - Glossary
   - Namespace: an identifier to distinguish rollups, akin to an Ethereum chain ID